 If providing a home visit, staff should contact the patient/individual by telephone at home prior to the visit to undertake the triage questions.
 These should be repeated on arrival at the patient/individual's home.
-If a patient/individual lacks capacity to answer questions by telephone, an assessment should be made on arrival keeping 2 metres from the patient/individual where possible.
+If a patient/individual lacks capacity to answer questions by telephone, an assessment should be made on arrival.
 If this is not possible, treat as medium risk category or high risk category if COVID-19 symptoms can be observed.